hashicorp/serf/demo/web-load-balancer/README.md

 /etc/init.d/haproxy reload
 ```

-The script first checks if it is a load balancer.
-If it isn't a load balancer,
+The script first checks if this node is a load balancer.
+If it isn't a load
-we don't do anything on the "member-join" event.
-Web servers don't care about
+balancer, we don't do anything on the "member-join" event.
+Web servers simply
-other members.
+don't care about other members.

-Otherwise, if we are a load balancer, then it reads the member join data
+Otherwise, if this is a load balancer, then it handles the "member-join" event
-and begins outputting configuration to HAProxy.
-In a production environment,
+and reads the event data and updates the configuration of HAProxy.
+In a
-you might use something like a template processor to do this rather than
+production environment, you might use something like a template processor to do
-appending to the configuration.
-But this works as well.
+this rather than appending to the configuration.
+For the purposes of this demo,
+this works as well.

 Finally, HAProxy is reloaded so the configuration is read.

 The result of this is that as members join, they're automatically added into
 rotation on the load balancer.

-#### Event: member-leave,member-failed
+#### Event: member-leave, member-failed

 On member-leave and member-failed evets, the following shell script is run.
 This demo doesn't differentiate between the two events, treating both